OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 ### Add functions to existing helper file

 Next, open the **./helpers/gist-api.js** file, add the following functions, and save the file.
-Note the following about this code:
+Note the following:

-- If the specified gist contains HTML, the add-in will insert the HTML as-is into the body of the message.
+- If the gist contains HTML, the add-in will insert the HTML as-is into the body of the message.

-- If the specified gist contains Markdown, the add-in will use Showdown to convert the Markdown to HTML and insert the resulting HTML into the body of the message.
+- If the gist contains Markdown, the add-in will use the [Showdown](https://github.com/showdownjs/showdown) library to convert the Markdown to HTML, and will then insert the resulting HTML into the body of the message.

-- If the specified gist contains anything other than HTML or Markdown, the add-in will insert it as a code snippet.
+- If the gist contains anything other than HTML or Markdown, the add-in will insert it into the body of the message as a code snippet.

 ```js
 function getGist(gistId, callback) {